jimmymzhu/Arri-LogC4-IDT/README.md

     - Linux: "~/.local/share/DaVinciResolve/ACES Transforms"
 - Place [Arri_LogC4.dctl](Davinci%20Resolve/Arri_LogC4.dctl) in the IDT subfolder.
 - Start Resolve.

-At start up, Resolve loads all the ACES DCTLs inside the "ACES Transforms/IDT" and "ACES Transforms/ODT" folders.
+- At start up, Resolve loads all the ACES DCTLs inside the "ACES Transforms/IDT" and "ACES Transforms/ODT" folders.
+- Arri LogC4 is now available as the ACES Input Transform in the project color management setting.
+- Arri LogC4 is also available in the drop-down menu if you prefer a node tree based ACES workflow

 Baselight:
 ---